TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

                                 - It just seems like there needs to be a more closeness.
                         - @NOTE: After studying sekiro's animations, the char will often close in on its enemy right before or slightly during the first little bit of its attack.
 This ensures that it's right in the face of its enemy.
                         - [ ] Have char not hit enemy so far in knockback.
-                        - [ ] Have char close in on enemy when starting attack.
+                        - [x] Have char close in on enemy when starting attack.
+                            - I think ^^ this ^^ will help out the most since it seems like the char only closes in enough by the end of the attack, not the beginning or middle.
+                            - THOUGHT: After doing this this definitely helped out a lot w feel, tho it feels like not doing the knockback as much would also help out a lot too.
-                    - [ ] The feel of the parrying and stuff doesn't feel right (from player end).
+                    - [x] The feel of the parrying and stuff doesn't feel right (from player end).
 Why is that?
                         - Probably because there needs to be a way to cancel out of the ready-parry animation so it's a bit more responsive.
                             - So then redoing a ready-parry is faster and doesn't feel like ER nightreign's sluggishness with the executor.
+                        - Made the parry animation as short as KUSR.
+That helped the feel out a looot.

                 - [ ] Make one of each attack type animation.
                     - [ ] Attack.